Category: Building

 Daitokuji Temple (大徳寺)

 The best time to visit Daitokuji is in the fall.
 Many sub-temples are open to the public in this season.
-Daitokuji Temple is the head temple of the Daitokuji School of the Rinzai sect of Zen Buddhism.
+History of Daitokuji Temple Daitokuji Temple is the head temple of the Daitokuji School of the Rinzai sect of Zen Buddhism.
 It was founded in 1315 at the end of the Kamakura period.
-Onin War devastated the Temple.
-But…
+Onin War…

 Read more